Khalifa5000/New/README.md

 • I am eager to leverage my passion for coding and recent education in web development to contribute to dynamic projects.

-• Proficient in HTML, CSS, JavaScript, Node.js, and MongoDB.
+• Proficient in HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, and MongoDB.

 • with hands-on experience in frameworks like React.js, Express.js and Bootstrap.